 Check out our list of EZProxy connections to see if your institution provides such as service.

 Tip: The best practice is to use the links provided on your library's website to access academic databases.

 2. Find databases that are specifically related to your topic

-It's 2.5 million articles that are published EACH year.
-Make sure to search the right database, which is pertaining specifically to your topic, otherwise you will have to screen too many unrelated papers.
-Ask a librarian or check your library's brief overview to which databases you have access to.
-If you do not know where to start, check out the three biggest academic database providers:
+Ask a librarian or check your library's A-Z resource list to find out which databases you can access.
+If you do not know where to start, you can check out the three biggest academic database providers: